-The LORD God took the man and put him in the garden of Eden to till it and keep it.
+The LORD God took the man and put him in the Garden of Eden to work it and take care of it.

 But then something happened to corrupt the goodness of work.
 Sin happened.
 Human beings chose to seek their own good rather than God’s goodness.
 Through sin, the world became warped, with work caught in the ungodly twisting.
 A primary result of sin was the corruption of work.
 Yes, human beings would still work, fulfilling their created purpose.
 But now their work would be filled with pain, sweat, and struggle.
 All of us know something of this reality.
 Some of us feel the brokenness of work every single day.

 When it comes to work, therefore, the cross of Christ makes a great difference.
-Now, if you tend to think of Christ’s death as bringing only personal salvation or as delivering us out of this world, then what I just said won’t make much sense.
-But if you think of Christ’s work in light of the whole the biblical story, if we understand his death as the central piece of God’s plan to restore all things, then we can begin to see how the cross makes a difference for our work.
+Now if you tend to think of Christ’s death as bringing only personal salvation or as delivering us out of this world, then what I just said won’t make much sense.
+But if you think of Christ’s work in light of the whole the biblical story, if you understand his death as the central piece of God’s plan to restore all things, then you can begin to see how the cross makes a difference for our work.

 Because of the cross, the day will come when creation is restored and renewed.
 In that day, we will experience work as God intended it to be.
 That is part of our future hope in Christ.
 Yet, as is the case whenever we talk about God’s future, through Christ we begin to experience the future today, however incompletely.
-Thus, as it says in 2 Corinthians 5:17, “So if anyone is in Christ, there is a new creation.”
-And this new creation pervades everything, including our daily work.
+Thus, as it says in 2 Corinthians 5:17, “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
+This new creation touches everything, including our daily work.